 Sponsor and status

-This resolution was introduced on March 1, 1978, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 1, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for Alabama's 6th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 766 (95th) was a joint resolution in the United States Congress.